 What is certain here is that no other nation in the world loves corn potage as much as the Japanese do.

-As mentioned earlier, corn potage is extremely popular snack flavour in Japan, in fact, it is one of my favourite flavours as well.
-Most notable would be the old-school Japanese snack "umaibo", which is a stick shaped corn puff that comes in a variety of different flavours.
+As mentioned earlier, corn potage is an extremely popular snack flavor in Japan; in fact, it is one of my favorite flavors as well.
+Most notable would be the old-school Japanese snack “umaibo”, which is a stick-shaped corn puff that comes in a variety of different flavors.

-To show you how popular corn potage flavour is in Japan, I went out and bought every corn potage flavoured snack I could find in my local supermarkets and convenience stores.
-They are not limited editions and are available all year around so try them out if you get a chance.
+To show you how popular corn potage flavor is in Japan, I went out and bought every corn potage-flavored snack I could find in my local supermarkets and convenience stores.
+They are not limited editions and are available all year round, so try them out if you get a chance.round

 In the winter, Japanese vending machines offer hot drinks.
 However, you might be surprised that you can also find a can of corn potage hot and ready to drink!
 This just goes to show how much corn potage is loved here.